GOALS Program (Goal Oriented Advocates Leaders and Scholars)

 - Extensive "knowledge on" college admission process and assistance for all seniors

-Students must attend one of the target schools listed
+Students must attend one of the partner schools listed

 Atlantic City Public School District: